EswaranMuthu/notes-application/README.md

 # Notes application </br>
-  notes-applicaiton is smart project using microservice architecture where user can login read all his notes edit/delete them. also can create new notes.
+  Notes-applicaiton is smart project using microservice architecture where user can login read all his notes edit/delete them. also can create new notes.

 ## High level System Design :